 Our team has been working with coaches and district leaders for over 12 years and we've seen the positive impact a successful coaching program can have on teachers, students, and schools.
 The most effective programs are the ones where the leaders are intentional about building and designing it with teacher support and student outcomes in mind.

 After the massive disruptions in schools over the past few years, it's starkly evident to me that coaching has become an even more vital support for teachers as it helps them adapt to unprecedented challenges and maintain satisfaction in their work.
 I wanted to share the key elements of successful coaching programs that I’ve observed and heard about from the field every day.

 My hope is that this will give more leaders and coaches a roadmap for building and sustaining a coaching program this school year—supporting teachers so that they continue to stay in their jobs and their students reap the rewards.

-Elena Aguilar, an expert in the coaching field, explains, "Coaching can be a key lever for transforming school culture, for providing teachers with the support and nurturing they deserve, for retaining effective teachers, and for creating equitable schools where every child thrives."
+"Coaching can be a key lever for transforming school culture, for providing teachers with the support and nurturing they deserve, for retaining effective teachers, and for creating equitable schools where every child thrives." — Elena Aguilar

 The 8 key elements

 1. Create a strong vision for the program

 As a district, ensure that there are conversations about the ultimate goals of the program.
 What will look and feel different in a school that has a coach/ coaches?
 What are the resources needed to invest in the program?
 What is the timeline for implementation?
 What mechanisms do you have in place to measure coaching work alongside this vision?